 Hi Alison, thank you for sending your question in.

 Upon losing their seat, departing members move out of their office at Parliament House and return to everyday life.
 Some departing members chose to return to jobs they held before being elected to Parliament, while others may start a new career.
-Examples of new career paths former members and senators have taken include chancellor and vice-chancellor of universities, chairperson of a non-profit organisation and working in private business.
+Examples of new career paths of former members and senators include chancellor and vice-chancellor of universities, chairperson of a non-profit organisation and working in private business.

 It is important to note that if a member of parliament loses their seat they do not automatically cease to belong to a political party.
 They may wish to stay active in their party and contest a seat in a future election.